kodecocodes/i10t/user-notifications/user-notifications.markdown

-## user-notifications

 ## Introduction

 Remote push notifications were released way back in iOS 3, followed by local notifications in iOS 4.
 Looking through your most used apps, many of them likely leverage one or both of these types of User Notifications.
 They are undoubtedly useful for keeping users engaged in an app, up to date, and in near real time communication with others.

 For such an integral feature, they haven't change all that much over the years. iOS 8 introduced the ability to implement custom actions in your application triggered by buttons in the notification. iOS 9 added text as another custom action input.

-With iOS 10, Apple has made sweeping changes, opening up notificaitons to developers.
+With iOS 10, Apple has made sweeping changes, really opening up notifications to developers:

-TODO: flesh out these descriptions

-- Media attachments
-- Custom notification UIs
-- Query and modify status
-- service extensions
+- **Media attachments** can be added to notifications, including audio, video and images.
+- **Notification Content extensions** allow you to create custom interfaces for notifications.
+- **Managing notifications** is now possible with interfaces is in the new user notification center.
+- **Notification service extensions** allow you to process remote notification payloads before they are delivered.

 In this chapter, you'll explore all of these features.

-TODO: any prerequesites?
+For some portions, you'll need a device running iOS 10 and a basic understanding of configuring remote notifications.

 ## Getting Started

-The sample app for this chapter is **cuddlePix**, with the aim of cheering people up with visually rich notifications containing pictures of cuddly cacti *.
+The sample app for this chapter is **cuddlePix**, which aims to spread cheer with visually rich notifications containing pictures of cuddly cactuses*.
 When complete, it will act as a management dashboard for notification status and configuration data, as well as a scheduler for local notifications.
 It will also define custom notifications complete with custom actions.

-> **Note**: While CuddlePix employs only the most cuddly digital cacti, remember to use caution when cuddling a real cactus.
-Real world prototyping of CuddlePix indicated that some cacti can be quite painful.
+> **Note**: While cuddlePix employs only the most cuddly digital cacti, remember to use caution when cuddling a real cactus.
+Real world prototyping of cuddlePix indicated that some cacti can be quite painful.

 Open the starter project for this chapter, then build and run.
 You'll be greeted by an empty table view that will eventually house the notification status and configuration info.

 Tap the **+** bar button, and you'll see an interface for scheduling multiple local notifications over the hour, or a single one in 5 seconds.
-Right now, these don't do anything, but you'll set them up shortly.
+Right now these don't do anything, but you'll set them up shortly.

-Take a few minutes to explore the project. **NotificationTableViewController.swift** is the table view controller and displays a sectioned table using a datasource built from a struct and protocol found in **TableSection.swift**. **ConfigurationViewController.swift** manages the view that schedules notifications, centered around a stubbed out method `scheduleRandomNotification(inSeconds:completion:)` that will ultimately create and schedule notifications.
+Take a few minutes to explore the project. **NotificationTableViewController.swift** is the table view controller and displays a sectioned table using a datasource built from a struct and protocol found in **TableSection.swift**. **ConfigurationViewController.swift** manages the view that schedules notifications, centered around a mostly stubbed out method `scheduleRandomNotification(inSeconds:completion:)` that will ultimately create and schedule notifications.

-In the **Images** folder, you'll see some beautiful cactus images that you'll display in notifications. **Main.storyboard** defines the simple UI you've already seen in full while testing the app.
+**Main.storyboard** defines the simple UI you've already seen in full while testing the app.
+There are also some helpers you'll use during this tutorial located in the **Utilities**. **Supporting Files** contains artwork attributions, the plist, and images including some of beautiful cactuses you'll display in your notifications.

-TODO: some segue

 ## User Notifications Framework

 Gone are the days of handling notifications via your application delegate.
-Enter **UserNotifications.framework**, which does everything its predicesor did, while also enabling all of the new user notification functionality like attachments, service extensions, foreground notifications, and more.
+Enter **UserNotifications.framework**, which does everything its predecessor did, while also enabling all of the new user notification functionality like attachments, service extensions, foreground notifications, and more.

 The core of the new framework is `UNUserNotificationCenter`, which is accessed via a singleton.
 It manages user authorization, defines notification and associated actions, schedules local notifications and provides a management interface for existing notifications.